Shortcodes

 #

-Renders the latest OpenTelemetry Collector version, pulled from a value the site author sets in [params.splunk].
-Keeps version-pinned text from going stale silently between collector releases — change one param, every workshop page that uses the shortcode updates.
+Renders the OpenTelemetry Collector version configured by the site author in [params].
+It centralizes version-pinned text — change one param, every workshop page that uses the shortcode updates.

 #